TanmayThaker/Wikipedia-Scraper/README.md

 <img src="main_page.PNG" />

-It will show the results i.e. top 10 frequntly used words on that page.
+It will show the results i.e. top 10 frequently used words on that page.

  <img src="sample_result.PNG" />

-Tech Stack used : HTML, CSS, FLASK, PYTHON.
+###Tech Stack used : HTML, CSS, FLASK, PYTHON.